jraymondt/badgers-rift/src/content/blog/2025/the-art-life.md

 jimbob: "almost definately"

-Imaginary-friend-01: "but my last house was made out of dead celeb pelts and that melted into an on-coming burger."
+Imaginary-friend-01: "but my last house was made out of dead celeb pelts and that melted into an on-coming floss-wagon."

 jimbob: "okay, weirdo..."